AlexandreAbraham/frontiers2013/reviews.rst

 Answer
 ......

-We precised the position of scikit-learn regarding other machine learning and neuroimaging frameworks.
+We detailed the position of scikit-learn regarding other machine learning and neuroimaging frameworks.
 We also add references to papers that we found useful for the targeted public (we referenced the book "The Elements of Statistical Learning" by Hastie et al. instead of Vapnik for example because it has a more